1980s: Music

 Prince was a popular star of the 1980s and the most successful chart act of the decade.
 His breakthrough album 1999, released in 1982, produced three top-ten hits and the album itself charted at number nine on the Billboard 200.
 His sixth studio album Purple Rain was an international success, boosting Prince to superstardom and selling over 25 million copies worldwide.
-The album produced the US number-one singles, "When Doves Cry" and "Let's Go Crazy" and sold 13 million copies in the U.S. as of 1996.
+The album produced the US number-one singles, "When Doves Cry" and "Let's Go Crazy" and sold 13 million copies in the US as of 1996.
 Prince released an album every year for the rest of the decade, all charting within the top ten, with the exception of Lovesexy.
-In the 1990s, he infamously changed his name to an unpronounceable symbol in response to a record dispute with Warner Brothers.
 He went on to sell over 120 million records worldwide and win seven Grammy Awards.

 Madonna and Whitney Houston were groundbreaking female artists of the decade.
-The keyboard synthesizer and drum machine were among the most popular instruments in music during the 1980s, especially in new wave music.
+The keyboard synthesizer and drum machine were among the most popular instruments in music during the 1980s.
 After the 1980s, electronic instruments continued to be the main component of mainstream pop.

+Synth pop and new pop musicians included the Eurythmics, Pet Shop Boys, Spandau Ballet, A Flock of Seagulls, INXS, Ultravox, Men Without Hats, Icehouse, Toni Basil, OMD, Visage, Alphaville, A-ha, Martha and the Muffins, Talk Talk and Depeche Mode.
+Pop rock bands included Tears for Fears and Transvision Vamp.
+Ska bands included Madness and The Specials.

+Stock Aitken Waterman songs were sung by Bananarama, Dead or Alive, Rick Astley, Kylie Minogue and Donna Summer.

-Hard rock, heavy metal, and glam metal became some of the most dominant music genres of the decade, peaking with the arrival of such bands as Mötley Crüe, Guns N' Roses, Metallica, Iron Maiden, Bon Jovi, Def Leppard, Poison, Europe, Megadeth, Slayer, Anthrax, and virtuoso guitarists such as Joe Satriani and Yngwie Malmsteen.
-The scene also helped 1970s hard rock artists such as AC/DC, Heart, Ozzy Osbourne, Black Sabbath, Aerosmith, Alice Cooper, Blue Öyster Cult, Deep Purple, Queen, Van Halen, KISS, Ronnie James Dio, Rush and Judas Priest reach a new generation of fans.
+Hard rock, heavy metal, and glam metal became some of the most dominant music genres of the decade, peaking with the arrival of such bands as Mötley Crüe, Guns N' Roses, Metallica, Iron Maiden, Bon Jovi, Def Leppard, Poison, Europe, Megadeth, Slayer, Sepultura, Anthrax, and virtuoso guitarists such as Joe Satriani and Yngwie Malmsteen.
+The scene also helped 1970s hard rock artists and bands such as AC/DC, Heart, Ozzy Osbourne, Black Sabbath, Aerosmith, Alice Cooper, Blue Öyster Cult, Deep Purple, Queen, Van Halen, Journey, KISS, Ronnie James Dio, Rush and Judas Priest reach a new generation of fans.

 The 1980s were also known for song parodies becoming more mainstream, a trend led by parodic musician "Weird Al" Yankovic.
 He was best known for his Michael Jackson parodies "Eat It" and "Fat" as well as other parodies like "Another One Rides The Bus" (parody of "Another One Bites The Dust" by Queen).